netdata/netdata/collectors/fping.plugin/README.md

 ### Multiple fping Plugins With Different Settings

-You may need to run multiple fping plugins with different settings for different hosts.
+You may need to run multiple fping plugins with different settings for different end points.
 For example, you may need to ping a few hosts 10 times per second, and others once per second.

 netdata allows you to add as many `fping` plugins as you like.